-Results: This paper very much aims at starting the process of intellectual debate about the notion of ethical capital in social enterprises.
+Findings - This paper very much aims at starting the process of intellectual debate about the notion of ethical capital in social enterprises.
 The conclusions of this paper outline further research questions that need to be addressed in order to fully develop this concept.

-Implications: The current ideology of the neo-classical economic paradigm it is argued in the paper pursues interests towards the self and towards the erosion of the moral basis of association.
-The outcome leaves society with a problem of low ethical virtue - the implications of this paper are that social enterprises maximise ethical virtue beyond any other form of organisation and as such hold great value beyond their missions and values.

-Value: This paper offers great value in the understanding of social enterprise through fresh insight into the conceptualisation.
-A critical perspective to the current literature is taken and discussed but though the introduction of ethical capital this paper takes our understanding of the value of the sector into another light, providing practitioners, business support agencies and academics alike with a different level of conceptualisation that has not been explored before.
+Originality/value - It is argued that the current ideology of the neo-classical economic paradigm pursues interests towards the self and erodes the moral basis of association.
+The outcome leaves society with a problem of low ethical virtue.
+The implications of this paper are that social enterprises maximise ethical virtue beyond any other form of organisation and as such create value beyond their missions and values.
+This paper offers value in the understanding of social enterprise through fresh insight into its conceptualisation.
+A critical perspective is adopted toward the current literature.
+This paper sheds new light on our understanding of the sector, providing practitioners, business support agencies and academics alike with a conceptualisation that has not been explored before.